-The selection of materials will influence the embodied energy of the project, which consists of the energy used for the following processes:
+- influence the embodied energy of the project, which consists of the energy used for the following processes:

-- · extraction of raw materials
+- extraction of raw materials;

-- manufacture of building materials
+- manufacture of building materials;

-- transport energy between stages of manufacture, and to construction
+- transport energy between stages of manufacture, and to construction site; and

-- construction / demolition / destruction.
+- construction/demolition/ destruction.

 The component of the embodied energy will be less than that used in the operational life of the building, but will still be significant and should therefore be addressed during the design process.